e2guardian/e2guardian/README.md

 # [E2Guardian](http://e2guardian.org)

-This is the v5 development version.  v5.0.
+This is the v5 near-production version - v5.1.

-Note that large sections of the code are being re-written and there are significant changes to the configuration files in this release.
+Note that large sections of the code has been re-written and there are significant changes to the configuration files in this release.

+Note: Configuration files in this version are not backward compatable with v4 configuration files.

 Please read notes/NEWIN_v5 before installing.

 **For copyright go to: http://e2guardian.org**

-e2guardian is a content filtering proxy that can work with or without a caching proxy such as Squid .
-More information can be found in the "doc" subdirectory of the distribution, and the comments in the configuration and list files themselves.
+e2guardian is a content filtering proxy that can work in explicit and transparent proxy mode or as a ICAP server mode.
+More information can be found in the "notes" subdirectory of the distribution, and the comments in the configuration and list files themselves.

 e2guardian is a fork of [DansGuardian](http://dansguardian.org) and the maintainers fully acknowledge the work carried out by and the copyright of Daniel Baron and other contributors to the Dansguardian project.

 Read the INSTALL for installation instructions.